 Founded in 1978, the Seagull Trust Cruises charity offers free cruises on Scotland’s canals for people with special needs.
 From small beginnings, Seagull Trust Cruises hosted 22,841 passengers on 2,444 cruises in 2016.

 A completely voluntary charity, cruises run from branches at Ratho near Edinburgh, Falkirk, Kirkintilloch and Highland at Inverness.
-In addition, a purpose-built holiday boat based at Falkirk is available.
+In addition, the purpose-built holiday boat Marion Seagull, based at Falkirk, is available.

 To find out more about Seagull Trust Cruises and how it works to help people across the communities in which they operate, as well as how you can support them, please follow the 'Read More' links below.

 Based in our own boathouse in Bantaskine Park, our passengers come from the Falkirk, Stirling and Fife area and from as far north as Dundee.